DataDog/dd-sdk-flutter/packages/datadog_flutter_plugin/doc/rum/advanced_configuration.md

 # RUM Flutter Advanced Configuration

+## Overview

+If you have not set up the Datadog Flutter SDK for RUM yet, follow the [in-app setup instructions][1] or refer to the [RUM Flutter setup documentation][2].

 ## Enrich user sessions

-Flutter RUM can automatically track attributes such as user activity, views (using the `DatadogNavigaionObserver`), errors, native crashes, and network requests (using Datadog Tracking HTTP Client).
-See the [RUM Data Collection documentation](data_collected.md) to learn about the RUM events and default attributes.
+Flutter RUM automatically tracks attributes such as user activity, views (using the `DatadogNavigationObserver`), errors, native crashes, and network requests (using the Datadog Tracking HTTP Client).
+See the [RUM Data Collection documentation][3] to learn about the RUM events and default attributes.
 You can further enrich user session information and gain finer control over the attributes collected by tracking custom events.

 ### Add your own performance timing